patologiivest/empaia-howto/README.md

     "/global/path/to/eats/images": "/data"
 }
 ```
-, where the `/global/path/to/` is a placeholder for the fully-qualified path from the root of your file system to the newly
+where the `/global/path/to/` is a placeholder for the fully-qualified path from the root of your file system to the newly
 created `eats` directory.

 > [!NOTE]
 > As a windows user you will necissarily run EATS from within _Windows Subsystem for Linux (WSL)_ in order to run Docker.
-> Thus, paths in the Windows file system have to be aligned, concretely:
+> Thus, paths in the Windows file system have to be aligned!
+>
+> Concretely, the path:
 > `C:\Users\<username>\Downloads\eats\`
-> becomes
+> becomes:
 > `/mnt/c/Users/<username>/Downloads/eats/`
 > in WSL.